 You can either stand in front of it or have everyone sitting together surrounded by presents.

-Decorate your front porch with some outdoor Christmas items and you’ve got the perfect spot for a Christmas card photo.
+Decorate your front porch with some outdoor Christmas items (like this classic wreath) and you’ve got the perfect spot for a Christmas card photo.

 The steps can be helpful if you have kids.
 Either the kids can stand on the higher steps or the whole family can sit on the steps to be at the right height.